 The Company's consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
 These consolidated financial statements were prepared on a historical cost basis using the accrual basis of accounting, except for cash flow information.

-These financial statements were approved by the board of directors on July 28, 2023.
+These consolidated financial statements were approved by the board of directors on July 29, 2024.

-3. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+3. SUMMARY OF MATERIAL ACCOUNTING POLICIES